 - There are 20,226 assisted living beds available for a senior population age 65 and up of over 766,000.
 That is, for every 1,000 seniors, there are only 26 beds available in an assisted living facility.

 How Catholic Charities has helped this year

-- Senior Housing Communities helped people to live independently in more than 1,700 affordable senior housing units in 22 communities.
+- Senior Communities helped people to live independently in more than 1,700 affordable senior apartments in 24 communities.

 - St. Ann Adult Day Services provided medical adult day programs for more than 100 older adults.

 - Caritas House provided assisted living services to about 80 frail elders with low and moderate incomes.